chienaeae/music-activity-processing-infra/USAGE.md

 # Usage Instructions - Two-stage Terraform deployment process

-This project implements a two-stage Terraform deployment strategy, separating the infrastructure layer (infra) from the Kubernetes layer (k8s), making the architecture more modular and maintainable.
+This document describes the usage instructions for the two-stage Terraform deployment process.

 ## Initial Setup